-CRJS 2304 (3-3-0) Fundamentals of Criminal Law
+CRJS 2304 (3-3-0) Fundamentals of Criminal Law (POLS 2304)

 A study of the legal system of the United States as it applies to criminal procedure and due process of law; emphasis on Supreme Court interpretations of constitutional rights and protection of an individual accused of a crime.
-Spring.
+Fall, Spring.
 This course may not be used to satisfy any general studies requirements for Social Sciences.
-Prerequisite: CRJS 1310 or POLS 2301.
+Prerequisite: CRJS 1301 or CRJS 1302 (S-L) or POLS 2301.